DiogoJackson/ButtR/tests/testthat/testdata/db/README.txt

 ----------------------

 This folder contains the OzButterflies database.
-It consists of this README.txt file, 2 spreadsheets (each in 3 formats) and specimen data files.
+It consists of this README.txt file, 2 spreadsheets (each in 3 formats), reflectance spectra of the red, green and blue colour standards (standard-<colour>.ProcSpec) and specimen data files.

 Specimen data file are stored in folders by family, species and specimen ID.